Honoring and Celebrating Women

 Katherine Johnson

-With her work in orbital mechanics, she helped calculate the path of Freedom 7, which sent Alan B. Shepard, the first American astronaut in space, into orbit and safely home.
+Her work in orbital mechanics helped calculate the path of Freedom 7, which sent Alan B. Shepard, the first American astronaut in space, into orbit and safely home.

-She then helped analyze and verify the flight of John Glenn and assisted with Apollo 11, which landed on the moon.
+She then helped analyze and verify John Glenn’s flight and assisted with Apollo 11, which landed on the moon.

-Her story, along with her female colleagues (Mary Jackson and Dorothy Vaughan) at NASA, was recently made into a film entitled Hidden Figures, based on the book of the same title.
+Her story, along with those of her female colleagues (Mary Jackson and Dorothy Vaughan) at NASA, was recently made into a film entitled Hidden Figures, based on the book of the same title.

-Katherine Johnson has won several awards, including the Presidential Medal of Freedom in 2015.
+Katherine Johnson has won several awards, including the Presidential Medal of Freedom.
 In 2016, NASA dedicated a building in her name at the Langley Research Center.

 Jane Goodall